Travelling Myanmar: 8 Things to Know Before You Go

 The no-go zones are far from major tourist areas.
 They are mostly in the eastern and northern parts of the country where there are still conflicts between the government and different ethnic armies.

 Air and bus travels are the main ways to get around the country, but it is also possible to travel by train or by boat.
-Air travel is, of course, the fastest and the rest forms of transport all take time.
+Air travel is, of course, the fastest, and the other forms of transport all take time.
 Taking a bus ride can be bumpy and slow.
 It is a 9-hour bus journey from Yangon to Mandalay, for instance.
 Traveling by train or by boat can take even more time, but that also offers you a unique way to admire the beautiful views of the country and learn about the local way of life.

 Bagan Nyaung Oo Airport is the primary air gateway to the ancient temples of Bagan.